lcthomas/eng612s22/policies.md

 4. Click on “Shared with me” in the left-hand menu, where you should see our class folder: “ENG 612 S22”.

 ### Zoom
 We will use Zoom for the first two weeks of classes, as well as for office hours and one-on-one meetings (if not meeting outside).
-The “ENG 612 MLL 772 S22 Digital Infrastructure” document in our class Google drive folder will contain our class Zoom link and our office hours link.
+The “ENG 612 S22 Digital Infrastructure” document in our class Google drive folder will contain our class Zoom link and our office hours link.

 We will not record class sessions or office hours.
 Our class meeting room will not have a waiting room, but I will enable a waiting room for office hours.
 You will enter the waiting room first when signing on via our office hours link.
 I will then let you into the office hours Zoom room.
 If I do not let you in right away, this is because I am meeting with another student.